Druidman/Bunnid-server/README.md

 # Bunnid app server
-This is server for bunnid web app!
+This is server for bunnid web app